 So we booked an AirBnB in a residential area of Panajachel, resting assured that we would be staying in a very quiet area that would be comfortable for a little personal retreat of sorts.

-On the whole, Panajachel is a centre for commerce, and a destination for weekenders from Guatemala city who want to drink and party.
+I later learned that Panajachel is the center of commerce and a destination for weekenders from Guatemala city who want to drink and party.
 It’s a jumping-off point for every other town on Lake Atitlan.
 But for the most part, it’s not the place to stay.

 Not Checking the News

-I almost never check travel alerts, because generally speaking if you take them too seriously you’ll never leave the house.
-However after buying my travel insurance for the trip, I received a list of travel alerts from World Nomads (my travel insurance provider).
-Apparently, Volcan de Fuego had been acting up recently; not only that, but the latest eruption was act two – it erupted violently earlier in the year, killing 200 people.
+I seldom check travel alerts, because generally speaking if you take them too seriously you’ll never leave the house.
+However, after buying my travel insurance for the trip, I received a list of travel alerts from World Nomads (my travel insurance provider at the time).
+Volcan de Fuego had been acting up recently; not only that, but the latest eruption was act two – it erupted violently earlier in the year, killing 200 people.
 Not only that, but Volcan de Fuego is one of the most active volcanoes in Central America, and is near to Antigua, where we were staying for almost a month.

 I evacuated Bali for less volcanic activity than this.